What Is Olivopontocerebellar Atrophy?

 Some of the more common symptoms of OPA may also include:

 - bradykinesia (a slowness in the start of motion)

 - slurred speech

-- balance problems (such as weaving side to side when you walk)
+- balance problems (such as weaving side to side

 - muscle spasms